 ABOUT THE ARTIST

 Nancy Griswold was born in Hartford, Connecticut.
 She acquired her BFA at Massachusetts College of Art and also studied the arts at Bennington College, Hartford Art School, Northeastern University and Decordova Museum Art School.
 She spent thirteen years in the Boston area studying and working in the arts.
 In 1985 she moved to central New Hampshire for a more peaceful atmosphere.
 The physical beauty of the natural surroundings in New Hampshire was a catalyst in her new passion in the arts.
-In November 1998, Nancy returned to Connecticut with plans to pursue teaching and continue her own explorations in the arts.
-She is a diversified and multi-talented artist.
-She has both taught and been very prolific in her own artistic pursuits.
+13 years later Nancy returned to Connecticut to pursue teaching and continue her own explorations in the arts.
+Northern New England drew her again in 2008.
+She returned to live in both the White Mountains of New Hampshire and the rolling hills of Vermont.
+Today she has settled in Upper Valley Vermont along the Connecticut River which borders New Hampshire.
+The area is abundant in scenic views, artists and cultural events.
+Nancy has returned to oil painting and now paints both plein air and studio works.
+She continues to teach private classes and market her original works as well as reproductions and her print renditions.

+Griswold is a diversified and multi-talented artist.
+She has both taught and been very prolific in her own artistic pursuits over the years.
 Her employment history has encompassed fields of graphic arts, illustration, teaching, pottery, and painting.
 As diversified as her art, her achievements have followed suit.
 To mention just a few, she was juried in to appear in the 2000 issue of “New Art International”.
 Her art has been reproduced in Electronic Publishing.
 She has created a number of illustrations; some have been produced by L.L.Bean, the ‘94’ Lillehammer Winter Olympic Games, New Hampshire Chapter of the Appalachian Mountain Club and Yosemite National Park.
 Her pottery ornament was selected by the White House Staff to exhibit in the “Blue Room”.
 It remains a part of the permanent collection of the White House.

-Some of her more major works in progress include a mural painting titled “Changes of the Seasons”.
+Some of her other works include a mural painting titled “Changes of the Seasons”.
 The mural was started in 1993 and is a multitude of panels spanning 68’ x 3’ in size.
-Her other collaboration in recent progress is her fine art photography series titled “Rock Gods and Nature Deities”.
-Her work is in continual expansion.
+Her fine art photography series include titled “Rock Gods and Nature Deities”, “Nature Mandalas” and “Northern New England Print Renditions”.
+Her work is in continual expansion and you can preview some of them on this website.

 She believes that her art is a product of vision, desire and discovery; and that it’s growth is dependent on challenges, courage and constant vigilance.
 Breaking the barriers of fear, introducing fun and skills are some of her goals as mentor and teacher.